2023 program seeking partners and participants interested in accelerating institutional, commercial and industrial food waste redistribution

 January 26, 2023 (Calgary, AB): Circular Innovation Council is delighted to announce the launch of a new institutional, commercial and industrial (IC&I) food rescue and organic waste diversion pilot with the City of Calgary.
 Following the success of its internationally recognized pilot project in Ontario’s Guelph-Wellington County, the Calgary pilot improves waste collection efficiency while creating an innovative solution for food waste that delivers social, environmental, as well as economic impact.

-Circular Innovation Council, the first-of-its-kind collective initiative in Calgary targets the IC&I sector—Canada’s largest generator of food waste.
+Pioneered by the Circular Innovation Council, the first-of-its-kind collective initiative in Calgary targets the IC&I sector—Canada’s largest generator of food waste.
 The pilot mimics regionally consolidated residential food waste collection models, enabling businesses to work together to reduce the cost of collection, redirect edible food for consumption and valuable organic waste from landfills, all while reducing greenhouse gas (GHG) emissions.

 Circular Innovation Council is partnering with local organizations Leftovers Foundation and Bluplanet Recycling, to help realize the project.
 The Council continues to add private sector sponsors to support cost-effective food waste solutions and improved organics weight data.
 Businesses and institutions generating food and food waste are now invited to participate in this unique co-operative cost-sharing and data-driven business model as a way to reduce their carbon footprint.